Variational approach to nonholonomic and inequality-constrained mechanics: A variational formulation of non-holonomic motion

-The variational principle is most lucidly stated after introducing the transformed coordinates ${\bf q}_+=({\bf q}_1+{\bf q}_2)/2$ and ${\bf q}_-=({\bf q}_1-{\bf q}_2)$ \footnote{In the quantum Schwinger-Keldysh approach, ${\bf q}_+,\,{\bf q}_-$ are also known as the classical and quantum degrees of freedom, respectively.} and reads \begin{linenomath*} \end{linenomath*} Note that by enforcing the so-called \textit{physical limit} ${\bf q}_-=0$ after variation, the artificial doubling of the degrees of freedom is undone and we remain with the correct equations of motion for the classical trajectory ${\bf q}_+={\bf q}_{\rm cl}$.
-In order to avoid acausal boundary terms we need to specify besides initial data also so-called connecting conditions \begin{linenomath*} \end{linenomath*} It is important to note that this action principle allows us to implement general forces ${\bf F}({\bf q},\dot {\bf q})$ via interaction terms of the form $\Lambda= {F}^i({\bf q}_+,\dot {\bf q}_+) \,{q}_-^i$.
-One may thus also include dissipative, velocity dependent forces \cite{Galley:2012hx}.
-I.e.\ if an explicit form of the forces acting in a system is known, their effect can hence be straightforwardly incorporated in ${ S}_{\rm SK}$.
-In the subsequent section we show how to also incorporate implicitly defined constraint forces.
+The variational principle is most lucidly stated after introducing the transformed coordinates ${\bf q}_+=({\bf q}_1+{\bf q}_2)/2$ and ${\bf q}_-=({\bf q}_1-{\bf q}_2)$ and reads \begin{linenomath*} \end{linenomath*} In the quantum Schwinger-Keldysh approach, ${\bf q}_+,\,{\bf q}_-$ are also known as the classical and quantum degrees of freedom, respectively \cite{altland2010condensed}.
+Note that by enforcing the so-called \textit{physical limit} ${\bf q}_-=0$ \textit{after} variation, the artificial doubling of the degrees of freedom is undone and we remain with the correct equations of motion for the classical trajectory ${\bf q}_+={\bf q}_{\rm cl}$.
+In order to avoid acausal boundary terms we need to specify besides initial data also so-called connecting conditions \begin{linenomath*} \end{linenomath*}

+As Galley convincingly argues in a purely classical setting \cite{Galley:2012hx}, the doubled degrees of freedom realization of a classical action constitutes the natural extension of Hamilton's variational principle to initial value problems, as it requires no new artificial auxiliary variables and the physical limit provides a well-motivated natural procedure (associated with the $\hbar\to0$ limit) to remove the intermediate doubling.

+It is important to note that the SKG action principle allows us to implement general forces ${\bf F}({\bf q},\dot {\bf q})$ via terms of the form $\Lambda= {F}^i({\bf q}_+,\dot {\bf q}_+) \,{q}_-^i$.
+One may thus also include dissipative, velocity dependent forces \cite{Galley:2012hx} ( for an invariant formulation in terms of retractions see e.g.~\cite{de2018variational}).
+I.e.\ if an explicit form of the forces acting in a system is known, their effect can hence be straightforwardly incorporated in ${ S}_{\rm SKG}$.
+In the case of non-holonomically constrained systems however the key challenge is that the explicit form of the constraint forces is not known apriori.
+In this study we present an innovative use of doubled Lagrange multiplier degrees of freedom in the context of the SKG formalism to tackle this problem.\\